 A couple years ago, I was banned from Infoshop News for simply posting pro-voting arguments on their Facebook page.
 The idea of not voting as a tenant of the anarchist religion was cemented to me in that moment, seeing how utterly intolerable such views were to at least one of the admins of that page.
 After writing about that experience, I found out many other followers of that page had been banned for similar disagreements.
 But Infoshop's stance is not uncommon.

-Seeing this sea change in attitude gives me hope for a fresh, non-dogmatic anarchism in 2017 and beyond.
+Seeing this sea change in attitude gives me hope for a fresh, non-dogmatic anarchism in the years ahead.

 Reading the comments below, it's wonderful to see that more and more anarchists agree.